 WILD believes in the power of art to inspire, inform, and engage.
 Moreover, art can also communicate conservation messages and promote positive attitudes and actions for wild nature.
 Here are a few examples of art in action for conservation:

 Boa Mistura, the urban art collective based in Madrid, collaborated with WILD10 planners and cultural figures for the months leading up to the 10th World Wilderness Congress.
-The result was a stunning, 27 meter high mural painted on one entire wall of a privately-owned building in the middle of Salamanca, immediately adjacent to El Corte Inglis, the main department store.
+The result was a stunning, 27 meter high mural painted on one entire wall of a privately-owned building in the middle of Salamanca.
 Working for five days straight while WILD10 delegates convened in Salamanca’s Palacio de Congresos, the Boa Mistura team – comprised of architects, entrepreneurs, engineers and artists – produced a design that hearkened to the “Hand of Fatima”, into which they wove essential messages and inspiring images about the importance of protecting wild nature on land and in the seas.
-The mural also highlighted the theme song of WILD10 “Hacia lo Salvaje “(Into the WILD), a nationally famous contemporary song in Spain, donated for use in WILD10 by the Spanish pop group, Amaral.
+The mural also highlighted the theme song of WILD10 “Hacia lo Salvaje “(Into the WILD), a nationally famous contemporary song in Spain, donated for use in WILD10 by the Spanish pop group, Amaral. > More info

 Between November 2009 and January 2011, Nomkhubulwane, a 9 foot-tall elephant sculpture, migrated across North America as an ambassador of creative possibilities within the physical world.
 Made out of recycled tires, Nom-Koo inspired and mobilised community involvement in broader human and ecological issues.
 Created by Andries Botha and named by Dr. Ian Player, Nom-Koo started her journey at WILD9 (Nov 2009) through a partnership between WILD, The Human Elephant Foundation and the Lilleshall Trust of South Africa.
 Just a few of her stops including Detriot, El Paso, Juarez, Chicago and Montana.